Keaanm/ChatPDF/README.md

 # ChatPDF SaaS

 ChatPDF is a versatile SaaS (Software as a Service) platform that empowers you to interact with PDF documents like never before.
 With a powerful tech stack at its core, this full-stack application combines the best of Next.js, Weaviate, Neon, Clerk, and OpenAI to provide an intelligent and user-friendly PDF experience.
+Additionally, it integrates seamlessly with Stripe for efficient payment processing.

 ## Features

 - **Conversational PDF Interaction**: Chat with your PDF documents as if you were chatting with a knowledgeable assistant.
-Ask questions, request summaries, and explore your content effortlessly.
+Ask questions, explore your content effortlessly, and enjoy intelligent answers powered by OpenAI's LLM (Large Language Model).

 - **Vector Database with Weaviate**: Harness the power of Weaviate, a vector database, for seamless document data management.
 Easily organize and access your PDFs.